jeffgbutler/CarvelWorkshop/kbld/README.md

 # Kbld Overview

-Kbld (k build) is another relatively simple tool.
+Kbld (K Build) is another relatively simple tool.
 It does two main things:

 1. It can be used as a build tool for local development (we will not use this capability in this workshop)
 2. It can be used to transform image references to their immutable form (we will use this capability)